olihough86/BucketSnoop/README.md

 * Check if objects can be listed with auth
 * Check if objects can be listed without auth

-If an bucket name is not parsed it will;
+If a bucket name is not parsed it will;

 * Highlight that the host is pointed in some way to S3